Sultan-Alkatheeri/Smart-Campus-Booking-System/README.md

 # Smart-Campus-Booking-System

 ## Login Success
-This screenshot shows successful login using the correct username and password.
+This screenshot shows a successful login using the correct username and password credentials.

+## Main User Dashboard
+This screenshot shows the main Smart Campus Booking System dashboard with facility options and booking management functions available to the user.

+## Time Slot Not Available
+This screenshot shows the system validation message when a selected booking time slot is already unavailable.

-## Successful Study Room Booking
+## Successful Booking Confirmation
-This screenshot shows a successful study room booking with booking details, booking status, payment status, and total cost.
+This screenshot shows a successful booking confirmation including booking ID, facility details, booking status, payment status, date, duration, and total cost.

 ## Booking History
-This screenshot shows the user's booking history and stored booking records.
+This screenshot shows the booking history feature displaying all previous bookings made by the user.

-## Delete Booking
+## Booking Deleted Successfully
-This screenshot shows successful deletion of a booking from the booking history.
+This screenshot shows the successful deletion of the user’s most recent booking from the booking history.

+## Updated Booking History
+This screenshot shows the booking history after deleting a booking successfully.

 ## Display User Details
-This screenshot shows the user information including user ID, name, and access type.
+This screenshot shows the user details feature displaying the user ID, username, and access type information.

+## Profile Updated Successfully
+This screenshot shows the successful update of the user profile information.

+## Updated User Details
+This screenshot shows the updated user information after modifying the user profile successfully.

-## Save Data
+## Data Saved Successfully
-This screenshot shows successful data saving using the Pickle library.
+This screenshot shows the system successfully saving booking and user data into the data file.

+## Console Output and Test Cases
+This screenshot shows the console output displaying booking results, payment information, access control tests, and saved data verification.

+## Additional System Test Cases
+This screenshot shows additional test cases verifying booking restrictions, facility availability, user upgrades, booking capacity, loading data, and deletion functions.

 ## Admin Dashboard
-This screenshot shows the admin dashboard displaying booking activity, facility usage, and facility capacity.
+This screenshot shows the admin dashboard displaying facility capacities, daily booking statistics, and administrative controls.

-## Facility Availability Update
+## Admin Facility Availability Control
-This screenshot shows the admin changing the availability of Hall 1.
+This screenshot shows the admin successfully changing the availability status of Hall 1.

-## User Access Upgrade
+## Admin User Upgrade
-This screenshot shows the admin upgrading the user access type to Premium.
+This screenshot shows the administrator upgrading a standard user account to premium access successfully.

-## Console Test Cases
-These screenshots show the execution of all test cases including login, booking validation, booking modification, deletion, capacity checking, access restrictions, and pickle data loading/saving.